Ishushan02/Argoverse-2-Motion-Trajectory-Prediction/README.md

 # 🚗 Argoverse-2 Motion Trajectory Prediction

-Welcome to the Argoverse 2 Motion Trajectory Prediction Challenge!
 This project focuses on building accurate **motion forecasting models** using the [Argoverse 2 Motion Forecasting Dataset](https://www.argoverse.org/av2.html).
 You'll work with real-world driving data, pushing the limits of AI in **autonomous vehicle navigation**.

 ---